 How do permits work, and why do you need them?

 It might just sound like a lot of bureaucracy, but permits are meant to serve as a safeguard for homeowners.
 Permits for projects ensure that the work complies with local policies like land use, zoning, and construction.
 That means the future structure will be safe for you and future occupants.

 Many forgo the permitting process because they think it can be tedious and complicated.
 Depending on your city or county, the process likely looks something like this:

 - Reach out to your local building permit office.
 Let them know which project you’re planning.
 Depending on the complexity of the work you plan to do, you might need multiple permits for construction, electric, and plumbing.

 - Fill out the permit as completely as you can.
 Include drawings and schematics where possible.

 - Submit the permit and pay the filing fee.
 If your permit is approved, you’ll receive an official license.
 Depending on the complexity of your project, this permit could be approved on the spot, or need additional review.

 - Post the permit (those bright orange signs you’ve likely seen before) on your home or close to where you’re completing your project.
 You’ll need to get the permit before any work is done.

-- Depending on where you live and the particular project, you’ll need an official inspector to come check out the work.
+- Depending on where you live and the particular project, you’ll need to get an official inspector to come check out the work.
 If the inspector recommends changes, they’ll need to visit again to confirm you’ve made them.